NuSTAR observations of the young, energetic radio pulsar PSR B1509-58: Discussion

-Here $K_{DC}$ and $\Gamma$ are the normalization factor and the photon index of the pulsar's PWN-free DC component, to be determined. $K$, $\alpha$ and $\beta$ are the same as in Equation \ref{eq:logpar} and Table \ref{ta:pulsed}.
-With these four PWN-free pulsed fraction results, we took their upper and lower 1$\sigma$ limits and estimated that the DC component's photon index is between 1.26 and 1.96.
-This constraint is weak due to the large uncertainties. {\em NuSTAR} observations with longer exposure time could be useful for constraining the DC spectrum better.
+Here $K_{off-pulse}$ and $\Gamma$ are the normalization factor and the photon index of the pulsar's PWN-free off-pulse component, to be determined. $K$, $\alpha$ and $\beta$ are the same as in Equation \ref{eq:logpar} and Table \ref{ta:pulsed}.
+With these four PWN-free pulsed fraction results, we took their upper and lower 1$\sigma$ limits and estimated that the off-pulse component's photon index is between 1.26 and 1.96.
+This constraint is weak due to the large uncertainties. {\em NuSTAR} observations with longer exposure time could be useful for constraining the off-pulse spectrum better.